Upper Gwynedd Township, Pennsylvania

 Upper Gwynedd Township (/ˈɡwɪnɛd/) is a township in Montgomery County, Pennsylvania, United States.
 At the time of the 2010 census, the population was 15,552.
 North Wales Borough is surrounded by Upper Gwynedd Township on all sides.
 Many homes and businesses with North Wales addresses are actually in Upper Gwynedd.
 Many properties with Lansdale addresses are in Upper Gwynedd as well.
 It is part of the North Penn Valley region that is centered around the borough of Lansdale.

-Station Square, one of the first new transit oriented developments in the Delaware Valley, is located in Upper Gwynedd on the border with Lansdale.
+Station Square, one of the first new transit oriented developments in the Philadelphia metropolitan area, is located in Upper Gwynedd on the border with Lansdale.
 It is across the street from Pennbrook Station with SEPTA rail service to Philadelphia.

 Geography

 According to the U.S. Census Bureau, the township has a total area of 8.1 mi2, all land.
 It is in the Schuylkill watershed and is drained by the Towamencin and Wissahickon Creeks.
 Its villages include Gwynedd Heights, Gwynedd Square, and West Point.